Launch of New Rotics Club Novel:

 Progress of Pig’s Progress Study Guide

 My children’s novel Pig’s Progress was published in May 2011 and in it I promised a free study guide.
 This has yet to appear!
-But soon I will be launching a special website for the book and I hope to have the study guide as part of that.
+But hopefully at some point I will be launching a special website for the book and I hope to have the study guide as part of that.
 Hopefully everyone who has read the book is enjoying it as a story regardless.
 The ‘study guide’ will take the form of a Guest Blog by none other than Professor Piggins, who will interview various characters from the book, like the Catechism Cat and even the Big Wolf himself!